-There are a number of options for withdrawal.
-This page focuses on home-based withdrawal, which involves the person going through withdrawal while living in their own home or some other safe place as opposed to going to a drug and alcohol treatment service or withdrawal facility.
+There are several options for withdrawal.
+This page focuses on home-based withdrawal rather than going to a drug and alcohol treatment service or withdrawal facility.

-It’s possible to withdraw at home when the withdrawal symptoms are predicted to be mild to moderate in severity and support is available from a family member or friend.
+It’s possible to withdraw at home when symptoms are predicted to be mild to moderate in severity and support is available from a family member or friend.

-If you are considering supporting someone withdrawing from alcohol and/or other drugs, it is important that the person speaks to a health professional beforehand as complications can occur and they may need medical assistance.
-The health worker can also help with other aspects of the withdrawal, including post-withdrawal support.
+If you’re considering supporting someone withdrawing from alcohol and/or other drugs, it’s important that the person speaks to a health professional first as complications can occur and they may need medical assistance.
+The health worker can also help with post-withdrawal support.

 Talk to the health professional supervising the withdrawal to make sure you are clear about your role and understand what you will need to do to help the person through their withdrawal.

 Familiarise yourself with the effects of the drug that your friend or family member is using.
-It will be useful to know what to expect from the withdrawal, approximately how long the withdrawal symptoms may last, and the common symptoms of withdrawal for the drug.
+Know what to expect from the withdrawal, how long the withdrawal symptoms may last, and the drug’s common withdrawal symptoms.

-Ask the health professional supervising the withdrawal if they are prepared to prescribe medication that may help with the discomfort of withdrawal.1
+Ask the supervising health professional if they are prepared to prescribe medication that could help with the discomfort of withdrawal.1

 Try to make sure that there are no drugs or alcohol in the house so the person going through withdrawal is not tempted.5

-Encourage the person you are supporting to write down why they are choosing to withdraw and what advantages and disadvantages there are to using drugs.
-Later, when they are experiencing negative moments or ‘hanging out’, they can return to their list and remind themselves of their reasons for giving up.
+Encourage the person you’re supporting to write down why they are choosing to withdraw and the advantages and disadvantages of using drugs.
+Later, if they experience negative moments or ‘hanging out’, they can look at their list and remind themselves of their reasons for giving up.

 Be on the lookout for an overdose if they do lapse or relapse, as tolerance to the drug may be reduced after attempting withdrawal and the possibility of an overdose will increase.